dustinp26/GDPR-cookie-consent-for-2sxc-DNN-V2/README.md

 # GDPR-cookie-consent-for-2sxc-and-DNN
-Will be upgrading this app as needed to support additional features for Consent Mode V2.
+To Do - implement and test for Consent Mode V2

 # Below is original repository readme.
 This is a very basic 2sxc app to be injected in the footer of your theme so that it loads the modals and bar for the cookie consent module.